DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 ## 2.1 Scenario description
 The scenario consists of:
-- a map with five points (down_left, down_right, top_left, top_right and middle)
+- A map with five points (down_left, down_right, top_left, top_right and middle)
-- and three turtles (alice, bob and eve).
+- And three turtles (alice, bob and eve).

 With the following rules:
-- turtles can only move between connected points
+- Turtles can only move between connected points
-- if a turtle moves it gets hungry
+- If a turtle moves it gets hungry
-- if turtles are hungry they can eat each other
+- If turtles are hungry they can eat each other

 In this example, Alice, Bob and Eve will wander arround in the map, but Bob is a cannibal, therefore he will eat Alice and Eve at some point.